grpc/proposal/A59-audit-logging.md

 ### Built-in logger types

 We plan to implement the stdout logger as a built-in logger type.
 The type is named `stdout_logger`.
-This logger will not support any configuration and it outputs log entries to stdout in JSON format.
+No configuration fields are currently defined for this logger and it outputs log entries to stdout in JSON format.

 Here is the example JSON configuration in the xDS case (see [PR](https://github.com/envoyproxy/envoy/pull/26453)).